 Smaller companies perhaps, as more frequent users of remote worker and contingent worker platforms like UpWork and Freelancer for the completion of remote job tasks, may have reduced their debt or ‘obligations load.’
-They may have also relied upon their own sourced network of subcontractors and consultants working remotely and thereby responded faster to the rapidly deteriorating environmental conditions.
+They may have also relied upon their own sourced network of subcontractors and consultants tele-commuting and thereby responded faster to the rapidly deteriorating environmental conditions.
 Lowered debt obligations, absence of lease and employee agreements may have lessened the immediate financial fallout of the pandemic crisis.

 As we may see, cost reduction through offshoring and cost reduction through remote work are not one in the same.

 Cost Reduction and Offshoring